 Additionally, regular stretching is a great complement to your movement practice to keep your joints moving well.
 The great news is that the ability to keep your bones strong is possible with a little hard work.
 To help you make exercise a regular part of your week, it is important to find classes and teachers you enjoy spending time with.

-Stay healthy with Boomerang workshops
+Stay healthy and build up bone density with Boomerang workshops

 Sign up for Boomerang today